MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/variable-data-types.md

 - **Numeric value** - This is the type applied to numbers.
 Only this data type can be used in mathematical operations.

   Τo create a **Numeric value** variable, use the **Set Variable action** and populate the input parameter with a number without any notation.

   Except for hardcoded numeric values, you can use mathematical expressions with variables within percentage signs.
+You can find more information about the mathematical expressions in the [Use variables and the % notation](https://review.docs.microsoft.com/en-us/power-automate/ui-flows/desktop/variable-manipulation) article.

   ![An example of a created Numeric value variable.](media\variable-data-types\create-numeric-variable.png)

 - **Boolean value** - The value can be either **True** or **False**.

   Τo create a **Boolean value** variable, use the **Set Variable action** and populate the input parameter with the expressions **%True%** or  **%False%%**.

   Additionally, you can create complex expressions using logical operators, variables and the percentage notation.
+You can find more information about the logical expressions in the [Use variables and the % notation](https://review.docs.microsoft.com/en-us/power-automate/ui-flows/desktop/variable-manipulation) article.

   ![An example of a created Boolean value variable.](media\variable-data-types\create-boolean-variable.png)